 Liesl Codrington | Director

 She has contributed to national reform agendas, including Australia’s inaugural climate disclosure stakeholder engagement strategy (AASB), renewable energy portfolio reviews with ARENA, and planning reform for the ACT Government.
-She has also held senior leadership roles across government and consulting.
+She has also held senior leadership roles across both government and consulting.

 — Liesl Codrington, Founder and Director